iggyrrieta/iggyrrieta.github.io/_posts/2020-04-20-my-own-ros-joystick.md

 In this case **ros_joystick** is the name of the package.

-This command will create a QT Gui that connects to a ROS master and implement a talker/listener chat.
+This command will create a QT Gui that connects to a ROS master and publish a topic which is printed using a log.
 The code created can be removed or changed, **what we want is just the architecture created**.

 ![](/iggyrrieta.github.io/images/ros-joystick/qtros.png)